 Cyclosporiasis and Cystoisosporiasis

-Cyclosporiasis is infection with Cyclospora cayetanensis; cystoisosporiasis is infection with Cystoisospora (Isospora) belli Both organisms are coccidian protozoa.
+Cyclosporiasis is infection with Cyclospora cayetanensis; cystoisosporiasis is infection with Cystoisospora (Isospora) belli.
 Symptoms include watery diarrhea with GI and systemic symptoms.
 Diagnosis is by detection of characteristic oocysts in stool or intestinal biopsy specimens.
 Treatment is usually with trimethoprim/sulfamethoxazole.

 The primary symptom is sudden, nonbloody, watery diarrhea, with fever, abdominal cramps, nausea, anorexia, malaise, and weight loss.
 In immunocompetent patients, the illness usually resolves spontaneously but can last weeks.